lasseufpa/5gm-lidar/README.md

 5. Generate ML outputs

-Edit createBeamsOutputsAsNpz.py.
+Edit `createBeamsOutputsAsNpz.py`.
 You will need to inform the codebook sizes (version "valids").
 ```
 cd D:\gits\lasse\software\5gm-lidar
 python createBeamsOutputsAsNpz.py
 ```
-This saves file beams_output.npz that is the output of the neural nets.
+This saves file `beams_output.npz` that is the output of the neural nets.

 6)Beam-selection using LIDAR data